Alwaleed-Projects/Ignition-Water-Tank-SCADA/README.md

 - **Alarm Management System**
   - Active & Unacknowledged alarms are displayed clearly.
-  - Visual "Attention" panel appears when critical alarms are triggered.
   - Acknowledge button allows operator to hide alerts while keeping the alarm state active in the banner.

 - **Trends and Historian Integration**